TheManuGarcia/reve_academy_project/README.md

 ##You can [visit the site](http://107.170.165.106:3000/)

-- log in as teacher
+- log in as manut
 - password is 555555